-For nearly four decades, my former colleagues and I have watched students make the adjustment from high school to college, both at big universities and at small liberal arts colleges.
-Year after year, some students thrive and excel while others crash and burn.
+For nearly four decades, my colleagues and I watched students make the adjustment from high school to college, both at big universities and at small liberal arts colleges.
+Year after year, some students thrived and excelled while others crashed and burned.

 What makes the difference?
 Some success or failure is, of course, a consequence of personality or life circumstances, but a lot of it has to do with attitudes and choices.

 We have seen the powerful transformation that education can have on a young person, so to help students get the most out of their college experience, we offer the following advice: (1) set the stage for academic success, (2) ask for help, (3) manage time well, and (3) consider life outside the classroom.
 The section at the end is for parents, guardians, and other adults who care about college-bound students: